 Once you select 'Yes' you will be taken to a page that asks you to select what sort of homepage you would like.
 It should look like this:

 You should go ahead and select the option on the left: Most recent news and updates.
 This is a good idea for a new blogger because it means that all of your blog posts will be what is featured on your homepage.

 After this, you will be taken to a page that asks you if you want to build a contact page.
 It will look like this:

 ( Select Yes)

 FINALLY (Hang in there), you will be asked whether you want to connect your Jetpack account to WordPress.
-I suggest saying 'no thanks' so you can do this later but you definitely should do it later.
-Jetpack is a free plugin and it is amazing for keeping a tab on traffic, improving security, optimizing, etc. Everyone uses it and so should you!
+I suggest saying 'no thanks' so you can do this later.
+I do not personally use the Jetpack plugin because it slowed down my website big time.

 Once you are done with this, you will be taken to what is known as the backend of your website.
 This is where the magic happens.
 Think of it as the backstage area of a play recital.
 You are going to be getting everything ready for the big show over here.

 This is what it should look like: